-Angela Dappert is Project Manager for the EU-funded THOR project (project-thor.eu).
-She has widely researched and published on digital repositories and preservation; consulted for archives and libraries on digital life cycle management and policies; led and conducted research in the EU-co-funded Planets, Scape, TIMBUS, and E-ARK projects; and applied digital preservation practice at the British Library through work on digital repository implementation, digital metadata standards, digital asset registration, digital asset ingest, preservation risk assessment, planning and characterization, and data carrier stabilization.
-She has applied work towards preservation of research data and processes, software environments and eJournals, with an emphasis on interoperability and standardisation.
-Angela holds a PhD in Digital Preservation, an M.Sc. in Medical Informatics and an M.Sc. in Computer Sciences.
+Dr Angela Dappert is Manager for Metadata and Knowledge Models at Springer Nature.
+She has widely researched and published on digital repositories and preservation; consulted for archives and libraries on digital life cycle management and policies; led and conducted research in the EU-co-funded Planets, Scape, TIMBUS, E-ARK, and THOR projects; and applied digital preservation practice at the British Library through work on digital repository implementation, digital metadata standards, digital asset registration, digital asset ingest, preservation risk assessment, planning and characterization, and data carrier stabilization.
+She has applied work towards preservation of research data and processes, software environments and eJournals, with an emphasis on interoperability, standardisation, and persistent identification.
+Angela holds a Ph.D. in Digital Preservation, an M.Sc. in Medical Informatics and an M.Sc. in Computer Sciences.
 She serves on the PREMIS Editorial Committee and a number of advisory bodies.

 Maria Häll has a degree in Master of Science in Computer Science and since February 2013 she is the CEO of Sunet – the Swedish National Research and Education Network (NREN).
 Sunet is a branch of The Swedish Research Council.
 Maria previously worked at the Government Offices of Sweden - Ministry of Enterprise, Energy and Communications at the division for IT Policy.
 Maria has extensive experience of working with ICT, broadband and Internet Policy issues, both in the private and public sectors, at local, national and international level.
 Maria has been Co-Chair of the RIPE Cooperation Working Group and Vice Chair of the ICANN Government Advisory Committee (GAC).
 Maria has also been Chair of the TU-Foundation Board.
 The TU-Foundation is the owner of the Swedish Internet Exchange company Netnod.